nrfconnect/sdk-nrf/doc/nrf/protocols/bt_mesh/configuring.rst

 Logging
 -------

-* :kconfig:option:`CONFIG_NCS_SAMPLE_DEFAULTS` - Enables the Zephyr system logger with minimal logging implementation.
+* :kconfig:option:`CONFIG_NCS_SAMPLES_DEFAULTS` - Enables the Zephyr system logger with minimal logging implementation.
   This is enabled by default for all samples in |NCS|.
   For more information, see :ref:`ug_logging_zephyr`.
 * :kconfig:option:`CONFIG_LOG_MODE_DEFERRED` - Enables deferred logging.